53–55 Beach Street: History

+Pre-Development

 In the early 1800s, 55 Beach Street was the residence of the principal of Rev. Dr. Barry's Academy, where "one or two young gentlemen can be taken by him into his family, at 55 Beach Street" to be further educated.
 As per the Evening Post, the School had the support of Rev. Bishop John Henry Hobart, and the Episcopal Clergy of the city generally, as well as the Rev. Dr. William Harris, President of Columbia University.
 Beginning in 1839, it became occupied by the Day School for Young Ladies, which moved from 11 Varick Street, to 55 Beach Street, at the time noted as the "fourth house from St. John's Park."

 Advertisement in the December 10, 1858 edition of the New York Daily Herald, listing the space for rent.

 In 1857, it was converted into a residential space, rented to "any young man, with good reference," for $450 a term, as per an advertisement in the New York Daily Herald.

-Beacon's Hardware advertisement in the New York Daily News, which lists 53–55 Beach Street as being occupied by the Loring Lane Company, September 30, 1948.

 Prior to its sale and later renovation, in 1864, 55 Beach Street was deemed a "valuable three story and attic brick House" by the New York Times.

+Post-Development

 In 1889, after the development of the building by Joseph Naylor, it was listed publicly for the first time as consisting of both 53 and 55 Beach Streets, as the headquarters of Genna & Co, which received notoriety upon the 1902 strike of 500 of its employees (joining 3,000 employees of the American Can Company) protesting a rule "requiring them to fill in slips of giving the details of the work they do daily."